akashdeep931/akashdeep931/README.md

 - I am a Junior Software Developer based in Birmingham 🇬🇧🛩️

-- Learning new concepts/things every day related to computer science 💻 🧑🏽‍💻
+- Learning new concepts/things every day related to software engineering 💻 🧑🏽‍💻

 - Seeking for a Junior Software Developer role 🕰️👨🏽‍💼